chidiwilliams/hynet-flex-tracker/README.md

 ## Notes

 - Sometimes the USSD requests temporarily fail with the following error: `Oops, looks like the code you used was incorrect.
 Please check and try again.` However, it usually works correctly again in the next run.

+- MTN shows returns how much data you've spent instead of how much you have left.